-Getting around Phuket is a hassle and one of the reasons I rather visit (or recommend) other islands in Thailand.
-Pretty much any land transport available exposes you to one scam or another, so check out my trips how to make the best out of the situation and enjoy your visit to Phuket!
+Updated 2020: Getting around Phuket is a hassle and one of the reasons I rather visit (or recommend) other islands in Thailand.
+Pretty much any land transport available exposes you to one scam or another, resulting in some of the highest taxi prices you’ll pay anywhere in Asia, including some of the most expensive cities on the planet, like Singapore or Hong Kong!
+Check out my trips how to make the best out of the situation, avoid the scams and enjoy your visit to Phuket!

 Taxis and Tuk Tuks in Phuket are in the hand of the local taxi mafia, making it at least 2-3x as expensive as in Bangkok or pretty much anywhere else in South East Asia.
 Even in Singapore, the most expensive city on the planet, a taxi is cheaper than in Phuket.
 Alas, since the last military coup, the chaotic, free-for-all rip-off is now a much more organized rip-off overseen by the police and local government.
 Here are your best chances to get around: